 Follow the steps to find your bookmarks in Linux:

-• Press Ctrl + Alt + T to open the ‘Terminal’, or search for it in your ‘Applications’ bar.
+1. Press Ctrl + Alt + T to open the ‘Terminal,’ or search for it in your ‘Applications‘ bar.terminal

-• If you have more than one profile, there will be “Profile 1/2/3” instead of lf Default.chrome bookmarks in linux
+4. If you have multiple profiles, there will be “Profile 1/2/3” instead of lf Default.chrome bookmarks in linux

 Exporting the Bookmarks as an HTML file

-Now, if the aforementioned procedure has not seemed to answer the ‘where does chrome store bookmarks’ question for you, don’t fret!
+If the procedure above has not answered the ‘where does Chrome store bookmarks’ question for you, don’t fret!
 An alternate way to retrieve the file of your bookmarks on Chrome can be done through an HTML file.

-2. You will find three dots arranged in a vertical manner in the top right-hand side corner of your screen.
+2. Three dots are arranged vertically in your screen’s top right-hand side corner.
 Click on it.

-5. Again click the vertically aligned three dots at the top-right corner of the screen.
-These are found under the ‘More’ icon.
+4. Again click the vertically aligned three dots at the top-right corner of the screen.
+These are found under the ‘More‘ icon.three dots

-6. Finally, select ‘Export’.
+5. Finally, select ‘Export.’
 Choose the destination folder of the HTML file at this point.

-So that’s how to get the bookmarks in the form of an HTML file.
-Hopefully, the solution mentioned above solves your ‘where does Chrome store bookmarks’ dilemma.
-Also, Chrome has various themes to personalize itself, as well as organize its bookmark section, which gives it a neater and tidier look.
+So that’s how to get the bookmarks as an HTML file.
+Hopefully, the abovementioned solution solves your ‘where does Chrome store bookmarks’ dilemma.
+Also, Chrome has various themes to personalize itself and organize its bookmark section, giving it a neater look.

 How To Recover The Deleted Chrome Bookmarks?